awsdocs/amazon-rds-user-guide/doc_source/Appendix.PostgreSQL.CommonDBATasks.md

 First, you connect to the DB instance using the master user name that was used to create the DB instance\.
 That name is automatically assigned the `rds_superuser` role\.
 You need the `rds_superuser` role that is needed to do the remaining steps\.

-The following example uses SELECT to show you the current user; in this case, the current user should be the master username you chose when creating the DB instance\.
+The following example uses SELECT to show you the current user; in this case, the current user should be the master user name you chose when creating the DB instance\.

 ```
 select current_user;